Alexander William Sheppard: Postwar Greece: Red Cross, UNRRA, British Economic Mission

 He came across the Pavlo Milas Artillery Barracks which was used as a "concentration camp for left-wing political prisoners" and tried to improve the conditions of the inmates there.
 He regularly reported his findings to senior British and Greek officials.
 He came to believe that Greece in that period was becoming a "police state" under martial law.

 In July 1948 he was appointed Director of the Northern Greek Office of the British Economic Mission.
 His role required him to spend British funds to repair roads and other infrastructure, assist in reviving various Greek industries, and to support orphanages and schools.
 He also continued to assist political prisoners, attend trials being held under the Emergency Measures Acts recently passed by the Greek government, and support the activities of trade unionists.
 All the while he would regularly report abuses to E. H. Peck, the British Consul in Salonika, hoping that Peck would pass that information back to the Foreign Office in London.
 He was warned by General Clark, the head of the British Economic Mission, not to get "too close" to trades unions.

-Following a plebescite, King George II was restored to the Greek throne.
+Following a plebiscite, King George II was restored to the Greek throne.
 Mass arrests and executions of both moderate and communist leftists, and village massacres, became more frequent, and the civil war worsened.
 Sheppard continued to attend trials and visit jails and camps.
 On one occasion, he intervened to prevent the execution of a fifteen year old schoolgirl, Euphraxia Nicolaides, who had been charged with "giving material comfort to the rebels".
 For this he was reprimanded for "exceeding his authority" and "interfering in the affairs of a friendly nation".

 During these post-war years in Greece, Sheppard made sure to locate and visit the friends that he had made during the war years to "thank them for everything they had done, not just for him but for other Australian troops" at great risk for themselves and their family members.